Excellent learning and peer-to-peer networking opportunities with a cross-section of the nuclear industry.

-The event will discuss the importance of a robust organisational structure for security, key physical security features and the role of security awareness and culture amongst staff and managers.
-It will also explore evolving aspects of radiological security and will include presentations and discussions on innovative topics such as pool obscurant as extra layers of protection and cyber security measures for IT and OT systems.
-The workshop will finally be an opportunity for WINS and iia to present the recently published Methodology for assessing the effectiveness of security arrangements at gamma irradiation facilities.
+The event discussed the importance of a robust organisational structure for security, key physical security features and the role of security awareness and culture amongst staff and managers.
+It also explored evolving aspects of radiological security and included presentations and discussions on innovative topics such as pool obscurant as extra layers of protection and cyber security measures for IT and OT systems.
+The workshop was finally an opportunity for WINS and iia to present the recently published Methodology for Assessing the Effectiveness of Security Arrangements at Gamma Irradiation Facilities.

-The workshop will be open to a group of up to 70 participants and will target:
+The workshop was open to a group of up to 40 participants and targeted:

-Workshop costs will be met by WINS.
-No registration fee is required.
-Participants will be expected to meet their own costs for travel and accommodation and will be responsible for obtaining a visa for traveling to Thailand.
+Workshop costs were met by WINS.
+No registration fee was required.
+Participants were expected to meet their own costs for travel and accommodation and be responsible for obtaining a visa for traveling to Thailand.

-The workshop content, the speakers and the participants will be selected on the basis of gender parity, diversity, and inclusion principles and best practices.
-The workshop will be conducted so that all views are represented and opinions heard.
-Female practitioners are strongly encouraged to apply.
+The workshop content, the speakers and the participants were selected on the basis of gender parity, diversity, and inclusion principles and best practices.
+The workshop was conducted so that all views are represented and opinions heard.
+Female practitioners were strongly encouraged to apply.

-WINS will share names and contact details of applicants with iia.
-WINS will inform applicants of the outcome of their application following consultation with iia.
+WINS shared names and contact details of applicants with iia.
+WINS informed applicants of the outcome of their application following consultation with iia.

-This event will be interactive built around a number of presentations from invited expert speakers, as well as plenary and small group discussions that enable participants to further explore the topic and share their experience and lessons learned.
+This event was interactive built around a number of presentations from invited expert speakers, as well as plenary and small group discussions that enabled participants to further explore the topic and share their experience and lessons learned.

-An instant electronic voting system will allow participants to provide their views on questions put to the workshop by anonymously registering their opinions using a keypad.
+An instant electronic voting system allowed participants to provide their views on questions put to the workshop by anonymously registering their opinions using a keypad.

-The workshop will be held in English.
-As with all WINS events, the discussions will be unclassified but subject to Chatham House rules (what was said can be reported, but not attributed).
+The workshop was held in English.
+As with all WINS events, the discussions were unclassified but subject to Chatham House rules (what was said can be reported, but not attributed).

 (Image courtesy of STERIS AST)